zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

   properties of HMC resources, such as the number of processors assigned to a partition.
 The exporter maintains representations of the corresponding resources in memory.
-These representations are automatically and asynchronously updated via HMC object notifications.
+These representations are automatically and asynchronously updated.
 When Prometheus retrieves these metrics from the exporter, the exporter always has up-to-date resource representations and can immediately return them without having to turn around for getting them from the HMC.

+  There are two mechanisms for retrieving resource properties asynchronously:

+  - **via HMC object notifications** - This is used for properties for which object notifications are supported.
+As the set of properties with support for object notifications tends to get larger with each HMC generation, the metric definition file of the exporter specifies for which properties object notifications are not supported (for each environment).

+  - **via background property fetching** - For properties for which object notifications are not supported, a background thread fetches them from the HMC.
+The background thread sleeps for some time between subsequent property fetches.
+The sleep time is initially 30 seconds, and gets automatically adjusted to the cycle time used by Prometheus to fetch the metrics from the exporter.
+The sleep time always stays between 30 and 3600 seconds.
+As a result, it takes at least one extra Prometheus fetch cycle until the changed value of such a property appears in the Prometheus data.
+More than one cycle is needed only if the Prometheus cycle is shorter than the fetch time plus 30 seconds.
+The timing can be observed in the log at log level info (i.e. ``--log-comp all=info``).

   Resources that no longer exist on the HMC are automatically not exported anymore.
 Resources that were created on the HMC since the exporter was